 Have you taken a good look at your kitchen cabinets lately?
-You might find that an up and close look, might show that you have some grease and grime building up, especially around the handles and knobs!
+You might notice grease and grime buildup, especially around the handles and knobs!
 You spot clean your kitchen and clean up spills and drips daily, but life is so busy that deep cleaning can be overlooked…

 Best Natural Ways for Cleaning Wood Cabinets

-I always recommend testing an area on the cabinet to ensure your cabinets do not react to the cleaners.
+Before getting started, I always recommend testing an area on the cabinet (to ensure your cabinets do not react to the cleaners).
 Test a small area that isn’t readily visible.
-Spot clean the area, wait an hour or two and go back to check to ensure it didn’t cause any damage.
-These shouldn’t cause damage but it is always better to be safe!
+Spot clean the area, wait an hour or two, and then go back to check that it didn’t cause any damage.
+It’s always better to be safe, than sorry!

 Why Is Cleaning Wood Cabinets Important?

-Cleaning your home’s wood cabinets is a huge part of having a clean home.
-If cleaned and well maintained, wood cabinets will last a really long time, say up to 50 years.
-Our kitchens are some of the most hard-working rooms in our homes, and if we can have our wood cabinets last for 50 years, that would be amazing!
+Cleaning your home’s wood cabinets is a huge part of having maintaining a neat house.
+If cleaned and well maintained, wood cabinets will last a really long time, say up to 50 years!
+Your kitchen is probably the most overworked room… take care of it, and it will continue to take care of you!

-On the flip side, wood cabinets that aren’t well maintained will betray your cleaning habits and will need replacement in about 20 years.
+Wood cabinets that aren’t well maintained will need to be replaced in about 20 years.
 A kitchen cabinet replacement is approximately 60-70% of the cost of a full-scale kitchen renovation.
 According to HomeAdvisor, the average full kitchen renovation runs about $24,000 for $150 per square foot.
 Using those numbers, means up to $17,000 of that $24,000 budget will go to your kitchen cabinets.

 My Personal Incentive For Cleaning Wood Cabinets